RealEskalate/G6-NewsBrief/docs/MVP_API_SPECIFICATION.md

 ---

-This MVP API specification provides **everything needed for the 2-week implementation** with the consolidated 2-service architecture.
+This MVP API specification provides everything needed for the 2-week implementation with the consolidated 2-service architecture and a simple, queue-less scraping flow.